 An assembler translates assembly language into machine code.

-Assembly language consists of Mnemonics for machine Op-codes, so assemblers perform a 1:1 translation from mnemonic to a direct instruction.
+Assembly language consists of mnemonics for machine op-codes, so assemblers perform a 1:1 translation from mnemonic to direct instruction.
 For example, LDA #4 converts to 0001001000100100.

-Conversely, one instruction in a high level language will translate to one or more instructions at machine level.
+Conversely, one instruction in a high-level language will translate to one or more instructions at the machine level.

-Here are list of advantages of using assembler:
+Here is a list of the advantages of using assembler: